-The right is absolute and strongly immunized.
 Millar v.
 Taylor [1769] 98 Eng.
 Rep. 201, 242 (K.B.).
 The common law privacy right began as an "absolute immunity of certain property from search or seizure."
 Schnapper, supra, at 876.
-Congress's extension of copyright protection after first publication did not diminish the older, absolute, common law right.
+The property that enjoys this absolute immunity at common law is one's right to exclude others from one's papers, diaries, correspondence and other private, written expressions.
+Congress's exercise of its constitutional power to extend copyright protection after first publication did not diminish the older, absolute, common law right.
 See Harper & Row Publishers, Inc. v.
 Nation Enters., 471 U.S. 539, 552-54 (1985).
 It remains one of the strongest rights in American law.
-As a New York court observed half a century after the first Copyright Act, "The right is still absolute and exclusive; and so long as the manuscript may exist unpublished, and its author or his representatives may choose, perpetual."
+As a New York court observed half a century after the Founding and the first Copyright Act in an influential reaffirmation, "The right is still absolute and exclusive; and so long as the manuscript may exist unpublished, and its author or his representatives may choose, perpetual."
 Woolsey v.
 Judd, 11 How.
 Pr.

 49, 56 (N.Y.
 Super.
 Ct.
 1855).
 It remains "absolute as well as unlimited."
 Id. at 58.